The Value of VOR Membership

 Membership in VOR entitles you to receive the Weekly E-Mail Newsletter, a thrice annual print newsletter (The Voice), an invitation to an Annual Conference and Initiative in Washington, D.C., Action Alerts, individual advocacy, and legislative and legal advocacy.
 Members and supporters also enjoy the intangible benefit of supporting this truly grassroots national advocacy organization.
 VOR provides you with the information, networking opportunities, and tools to be a better advocate for your loved ones with I/DD.

-Our committees work on issues that affect your family:
+This year, VOR has been working on issues that affect your family:

 To join or donate through our secure online portal, please go to: https://www.vor.net/get-involved/donate-to-vor/item/membership-donations